Home » Rome » Rome Colosseum tickets

 If you have already bought your tickets, look for the line for ‘visitors with reservations’ at the Colosseum entrance.

-You can buy Bus and Metro tickets at newsstands, tabaccaio (cigarette shops), or get them from the ticket dispensing machines at bus and metro stations.
+You can buy bus and metro tickets at newsstands and tabaccaio (cigarette shops) or from ticket dispensing machines at bus and metro stations.

 Once you board the bus or metro, validate the tickets on the validation machine.